lazyoop/magnetico/README.md

 **magnetico** liberates BitTorrent from the yoke of centralised trackers & web-sites and makes it *truly decentralised*.
 Finally!

+## Project Status

+Due to personal life reasons, updates have been on hold for a while.
+The `dev` branch is where active development and modifications are taking place.
+Other branches may be used for feature development or pull requests.

+### Features

+1. **YAML-Based Configuration**
+   After recent changes, the project can now be started using a YAML configuration file.
+You can run `./magnetico -h` to view available options and usage instructions.
+A sample configuration file is provided as `config.example.yml`, which you can customize to fit your needs.

+2. **RabbitMQ Integration**
+   The system supports consuming data from a RabbitMQ queue and persisting it into an SQL database.

+3. **Customizable Network Settings**
+   Users can define their own bootstrap nodes and communication ports.

+4. **Private Repository Features**
+   Some additional features have not yet been pushed from my private Gitea repository to this GitHub repository.

 # **Warning ⚠**:
 **This repository is based on the secondary development of [tgragnato/magnetico](https://github.com/tgragnato/magnetico.git), the code may not be fully tested and there are bugs.**